mahesh989/Parkinson_Disease/README.md

 | FractionUnvoicedFrames | -5.069 | (-6.861681929109734, -3.27619271888196) |
 | DegreeVoiceBreaks | -3.803 | (-5.099021178822456, -2.5077541139002353) |
 | Shimmer(APQ11) | 1.772 | (1.2592897573566089, 2.2846059705982564) |

+In this study, the mean difference for the MaxPitch feature is -33.810, which means that the mean MaxPitch value for the Parkinson's disease group is 33.810 Hz lower than the mean MaxPitch value for the control group.
+The confidence interval for this difference is (-44.17996795243055, -23.4409801756263), which means that we can be 95% confident that the true difference in mean MaxPitch values is between -44.17996795243055 Hz and -23.4409801756263 Hz.

 3. **Visual Comparison**: Visualizations, including side-by-side histograms and box plots, allow for intuitive comparisons of feature distributions between the two groups.